Skip to Content

 Muskoka Region

-Muskoka Region is not only Ontario’s premier cottage country destination in the summer months but also a hotbed for winter activity, with places like the beautiful Arrowhead Park, already mentioned as a great spot for hiking snowshoeing, cross-country skiing and skating along the RiverOak trail.
+Muskoka Region is not only Ontario’s premier cottage country destination in the summer months but also a hotbed for winter activity, with places like the beautiful Arrowhead Provincial Park, already mentioned as a great spot for hiking, snowshoeing, cross-country skiing, and skating.

 Snowmobiling